AirStack 0.2.0 Release Notes¶

 The Deepwave Digital team is proud to announce that AirStack Version 0.2.0 is now available for download to AIR-T customers.

 Revision 0.2.0 of AirStack saw a number of changes and additional features designed to better support the underlying hardware and to make upgrades easier in the future.
 We have the end goal of making the AIR-T not just a development board, but a system that can be readily deployed to the field.
 Without further ado, here is the list of changes in AirStack 0.2.

 - In Place Firmware Upgrades - Firmware can now be updated directly from the Tegra SOM itself.
 There is no longer a need for an external PC to be hooked up via JTAG.
 After upgrading to 0.2.0, all users will be able to upgrade using a simple command line tool.

 - Variable Sample Rates - Improved sample rate decimation logic to allow for various sample rates.
 Currently the decimation logic supports dividing the base sample rate of 125 MSPS by 1, 2, 4, 8, or 16.
-We have added the necessary software hooks to leverage the new firmware decimation logic.
+We have added the necessary software hooks to integrate the new firmware decimation logic with SoapySDR.
 The supported sample rates can be obtained by calling

 - Simplistic Software Upgrading - Software libraries critical to the functionality of the AIR-T are now properly Debian packaged.
 This will allow us to deploy fixes to specific components without needing a whole new OS image.